pacur/pacur/README.md

 [![Docker Repository](https://img.shields.io/badge/docker-ubuntu--vivid-dd4814.svg?style=flat "Docker Repository")](https://registry.hub.docker.com/u/pacur/ubuntu-vivid/)
 [![Docker Repository](https://img.shields.io/badge/docker-ubuntu--wily-dd4814.svg?style=flat "Docker Repository")](https://registry.hub.docker.com/u/pacur/ubuntu-wily/)

-Pacur allows building packages for several package formats and linux distributions.
-Currently DEB, RPM and PKG packages are available for ArchLinux, CentOS 6, CentOS 7, Debian 7, Debian 8, Fedora 21, Fedora 22, Ubuntu 12.04, Ubuntu 14.04, Ubuntu 15.04 and Ubuntu 15.10.
+Pacur allows building packages for multiple linux distributions with a consistent package spec format.
+Currently `deb`, `rpm` and `pacman` packages are available for several linux distributions.
 Builds are done on Docker containers without needing to setup any virtual machines or install any software other then Docker.
 All packages are built using a simple format that is similar to [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) from ArchLinux.
-Each distribution is different and will still require a separate PKGBUILD for each distribution but a consistent build process and format can be used for all builds.
+Each distribution is different and will still require different build instructions but a consistent build process and format can be used for all builds.
 Docker only supports 64 bit containers, pacur can't be used to build packages 32 bit packages.
-Pacur will also create a DEB, APT and PKG signed repository that can be used on ArchLinux, CentOS, Debian and Ubuntu to distribute the packages.
+Pacur will also create a `deb`, `rpm` and `pacman` signed repository that can be used on ArchLinux, CentOS, Fedora, Debian and Ubuntu to distribute the packages.
 A [tutorial](https://medium.com/@zachhuff386/pacur-tutorial-9848b774c84a) on creating a project is aviaible on medium.